-1.5.3.
-Energy supply other than electricity
+1.5.3 Energy supply other than electricity

-Where machinery is powered by source of energy other than electricity, it must be so designed, constructed and equipped as to avoid all potential risks associated with such sources of energy.
+Where machinery is powered by source of energy other than electricity (for example hydraulic, pneumatic or heat), it must be so designed, constructed and equipped as to avoid all potential risks associated with such sources of energy.

-1.5.4.
-Errors of fitting
+1.5.4 Errors of fitting

-Errors likely to be made when fitting or refitting certain parts which could be a source of risk must be made impossible by the design and construction of such parts or, failing this, by information given on the parts themselves and/or their housings.
+Errors likely to be made when fitting or refitting certain parts which could be a source of risk must be prevented by the design and construction of such parts or, failing this, by information given on the parts themselves and/or their housings.
 The same information must be given on moving parts and/or their housings where the direction of movement needs to be known in order to avoid a risk.

-Where necessary, the instructions must give further information on these risks.
+Where appropriate, the instructions must give further information on the risks under Paragraph 1 of this Item.

-Where a faulty connection can be the source of risk, incorrect connections must be made impossible by design or, failing this, by information given on the elements to be connected and, where appropriate, on the means of connection.
+Where a faulty connection can be the source of risk, improper connections must be made impossible by design or, failing this, by information given on the elements to be connected and, where appropriate, on the means of connection.

-1.5.5.
-Extreme temperatures
+1.5.5 Extreme temperatures

-Steps must be taken to eliminate any risk of injury arising from contact with or proximity to machinery parts or materials at high or very low temperatures.
+Measures must be taken to eliminate any risk of injury arising from contact with or proximity to machinery parts or materials at high or very low temperatures.

-The necessary steps must also be taken to avoid or protect against the risk of hot or very cold material being ejected.
+The necessary measures must also be taken to avoid or protect against the risk of hot or very cold material being ejected.

-1.5.6.
-Fire
+1.5.6 Fire